stevesong1121/Springboard-Course-API-Quandl/README.md

 (Optional) What was the median trading volume during this year.
 (Note: you may need to implement your own function for calculating the median.)

-Keep in mind that the JSON responses you will be getting from the API map almost one-to-one to Python's dictionaries.
-Unfortunately, they can be very nested, so make sure you read up on indexing dictionaries in the documentation provided below.